Find Trade Colleges

 The states with the most job growth for Counter & Rental Clerk are Utah, Idaho, and Colorado.
 Watch out if you plan on working in Maine, Kansas, or Missouri.
 These states have the worst job growth for this type of profession.

-Salary for a Counter & Rental Clerk
+Counter & Rental Clerk Average Salary

-Counter and Rental Clerks make between $19,130 and $49,270 a year.
+The salary for Counter and Rental Clerks ranges between about $19,130 and $49,270 a year.

 undefined